BasilTAlias/AWS-CloudFormation/README.md

 ## Files

-- lab-network.yaml: Template for deploying the networking layer.
+1. **`lab-network.yaml`**: Template for deploying the networking layer, including VPC, subnets, and associated resources.
-- lab-application.yaml: Template for deploying the application layer.
+2. **`lab-application.yaml`**: Template for deploying the application layer, including EC2 instances and security groups.
-- lab-application2.yaml: Updated template for modifying application security settings.
+3. **`lab-application2.yaml`**: Updated template for modifying application security settings, such as allowing HTTPS traffic.

 # Task 1: Deploying the Network Layer

-1. Template: lab-network.yaml.
-2. Steps:
+### Objective
+Deploy the foundational networking layer using the `lab-network.yaml` template.

+### Steps
+1. **Create a CloudFormation Stack**:
-   - Create a CloudFormation stack named lab-network.
+   - Use the `lab-network.yaml` template to create a stack named `lab-network`.
+   - The stack provisions a VPC, subnets, and other networking components.

+2. **Verify Deployment**:
+   - Confirm the successful creation of the stack and review the resources created, such as the VPC and subnets.
+   - Check the **Outputs** tab in the CloudFormation console for details like VPC ID and subnet IDs.

  $~$

   ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/1.png)

-  VPC details
+  Current VPC details

 $~$

   ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/2.png)

-  Creating new Cloudformation stack by using template file
+  Creating a new Cloudformation stack by using the template file

 $~$

   ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/3.png)

-  creation in progress
+  Stack Creation in Progress

 $~$

   ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/4.png)

-  successfully completed
+  Stack Creation successfully completed

 $~$

   ![Alt text of the image](https://github.com/BasilTAlias/AWS-CloudFormation/blob/main/Images/5.png)

-  created resources details
+  Created resources details

 $~$